fivetran/dbt_ad_reporting/README.md

 config-version: 2

 vars:
-    api_source: google_ads  ## adwords by default and is case sensitive!
+  api_source: google_ads  ## google_ads by default, but may be changed to 'adwords' if using a previous version of the connector.
 ```
 #### Adwords API
-If your Google Ads connector is setup using the Adwords API (default) then you will want to follow the steps outlined in the [dbt_google_ads](https://github.com/fivetran/dbt_google_ads#adwords-api-configuration) package for configuring your package to leverage the adwords API.
+If your Google Ads connector is setup using the Adwords API (no longer default) then you will want to follow the steps outlined in the [dbt_google_ads](https://github.com/fivetran/dbt_google_ads#adwords-api-configuration) package for configuring your package to leverage the adwords API.

 ### Data Location